execdd17/ocr_challenge/README.md

 ### Usage

 1.)
-Create a parser with your input String
+Create a contact with your input String

 ```ruby
 require 'ocr_challenge'